mosip/documentation/docs/modules/id-repository/custom-handle.md

 1. Mark the fields that can be used as user handles.
 A new attribute is introduced in identity schema, **handle** which accepts boolean value.
 More than one field in the identity schema can be marked as handle.

    With phone as an example:

       ``{"fieldCategory": "phone number", "format": "none", "type": "string", "fieldType": "default", "requiredOn" : "",  **"handle" : true**},``

  2. When the user registers, collected user data should contain **selectedHandles**, as more than one field can be marked as handle, user can choose amongst the handle fields to use.
 User can also choose all of them.
-Client UI’s collecting user data during registration can decide to provide this option to the user or it can also set selected handles to default values as decided by the country.

-      a. **Note:** ``selectedHandles`` is also a field in schema, ``identity``.
+Client UI’s collecting user data during registration can decide to provide this option to the user or it can also set selected handles to default values as decided by the country. ``selectedHandles`` is also a field in schema, ``identity``.

-      b. ``"selectedHandles" : {"fieldCategory": "none","format": "none","type": "array","items" : { "type" : "string" },"fieldType": "default"  }``
+    `"selectedHandles" : {"fieldCategory": "none","format": "none","type": "array","items" : { "type" : "string" },"fieldType": "default"  }``

-2. When the collected identity object is sent to the ID repository, it validates the data and accepts the handle provided it is unique amongst the registered handles.
+3. When the collected identity object is sent to the ID repository, it validates the data and accepts the handle provided it is unique amongst the registered handles.

    **Note:** If duplicated, a request to register the user is rejected.

-3. Once identity is successfully processed and stored in an ID-repository, identity credentials are issued to IDA to store user credentials for each ID (UIN & VID) as well for each selected handle.
+4. Once identity is successfully processed and stored in an ID-repository, identity credentials are issued to IDA to store user credentials for each ID (UIN & VID) as well for each selected handle.

-4. ID-repository can be configured to disable issuance of user credential to IDA for both UIN or VID using below properties.
+5. ID-repository can be configured to disable issuance of user credential to IDA for both UIN or VID using below properties.

    ``mosip.idrepo.identity.disable-uin-based-credential-request=true``